hydrosquall/replay-engine-space-turtle/README.md

 Welcome to your game!

+## Url params

+- nSocks: Controls how many socks are visible

 ## Structure

 - `assets`: Assets like audio and images go here.
 Nested folders are not currently supported.